Quinn’s debut at QB, strong second half on defense key Warriors in rivalry victory

 Tuscola surged out to a 21-0 lead through the first 14 minutes, scoring on each of its first three offensive possessions.

-Quinn capped an 11-play opening drive with a 10-yard touchdown plunge straight through the heart of Arcola’s defense.
-That followed Quinn throwing the ball on three of the game’s first seven plays, opening the door for a combination of rushing attempts by Quinn and senior Ben Hornaday.
+Senior Ben Hornaday capped an 11-play opening drive with a 10-yard touchdown plunge straight through the heart of Arcola’s defense.
+That followed Quinn throwing the ball on three of the game’s first seven plays, opening the door for a combination of rushing attempts by Quinn and Hornaday.

 Hornaday finished with a game-high 102 rushing yards on 18 carries.